tanavdev/Todo-List-Extension/README.md

 ## Usage

--go download this file from link
+- go download this file from link
--open .crx file it will install the extension
+- open .crx file it will install the extension
--enjoy
+- enjoy

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.